eduglez03/eduglez03/README.md

 - 💻 I'm a Computer Engineering student
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning C++
-- 📫 find me on Instagram as @eduglez_03
+- 📫 Find me on Instagram as @eduglez_03